ibm-cloud-docs/databases-for-postgresql-gen2/howto-user-management.md

 Users that you [create through the _Service credentials_ panel](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management#creating-users-in-_service-credentials_) are members of `ibm-cloud-base-user`.
 They are able to log in, create users, and create databases.

 When a user in a group creates a resource in a database, like a table, all users that are in the same group have access to that resource.
-Resources that are created by any of the users in `ibm-cloud-base-user` are accessible to other users in `ibm-cloud-base-user`, including the admin user.
+Resources that are created by any of the users in `ibm-cloud-base-user` are accessible to other users in `ibm-cloud-base-user`, including the manager user.

 ## Users created through the CLI
 {: #user-management-cli}